Founders of the Criminal Justice Practice and Policy Institute

 Criminal Law Adjunct Faculty

 - Carlos F. Acosta, Inspector General, Prince George’s County Police Department

-- Honorable Douglas F. Gansler, Attorney General, Maryland
+- Honorable Douglas F. Gansler, Former Attorney General, Maryland

 - Judge Charles B. Day, U.S. District Court for Maryland

 - Randall Eliason, Assistant U.S. Attorney, U.S. Attorney’s Office for the District of Columbia